yongyx/ECE143_Earthquake_Analysis/README.md

 The earthquake dataset includes 39 columns plus one output column called "damage_grade".
 We study how the individual features as well as their interactions correlate with the building's damage level.

 To study the impact of the building's age feature, land feature ('land_surface_condition') and structure features (i.e. 'foundation_type', 'ground_floor_type', 'roof_type', 'count_floor_pre_eq', 'position'), run "age, land features and structure features.py".

+#### ```Number of Floors in Building vs Damage Grade```
+It seemed intuitive to take a look and analyze how the number of floors in a building could cause more or lesser damage.
+We represented the distribution in a stacked barplot, and then visualized it in a line plot of the average damage grade vs. the number of floors in a building.
+We came to a conclusion that there is some increasing trend in damage grade for low rise buildings, but the damage startes decreasing as the number of floors go past four.
+We assume that there is some underlying reason for this pattern, like the materials used for example.